Utopia: The Peach Blossom Spring

-The Peach Blossom Spring (桃花源 (Táohuāyuán)), a prose piece written by the Chinese poet Tao Yuanming, describes a utopian place.
+The Peach Blossom Spring (桃花源 (Táohuāyuán)), a prose piece written by the Chinese poet Tao Yuanming in 421 CE, describes a utopian place.
 The narrative goes that a fisherman from Wuling sailed upstream a river and came across a beautiful blossoming peach grove and lush green fields covered with blossom petals.
 Entranced by the beauty, he continued upstream and stumbled onto a small grotto when he reached the end of the river.
 Though narrow at first, he was able to squeeze through the passage and discovered an ethereal utopia, where the people led an ideal existence in harmony with nature.
 He saw a vast expanse of fertile lands, clear ponds, mulberry trees, bamboo groves and the like with a community of people of all ages and houses in neat rows.
 The people explained that their ancestors escaped to this place during the civil unrest of the Qin dynasty and they themselves had not left since or had contact with anyone from the outside.
 They had not even heard of the later dynasties of bygone times or the then-current Jin dynasty.
 In the story, the community was secluded and unaffected by the troubles of the outside world.

 The sense of timelessness was predominant in the story as a perfect utopian community remains unchanged, that is, it had no decline nor the need to improve.
 Eventually, the Chinese term Peach Blossom Spring came to be synonymous for the concept of utopia.